SecFiTechnologies/silly-apps/README.md

   - Remarks: ...
 - [ ] Accessing resources in the cluster should be done only via  Ambassador API Gateway  and resources (FE and public BE endpoints) are publicly accessible on a single domain
   - Remarks: ...
-- [ ] Docker images employ best security practices and be small.
+- [ ] Docker images employ best security practices and are small.
 Bonus: Build optimisation (duration, consumed resources)
   - Remarks: ...

 ### Additional requirements